ysdn2018/the-next-website/src/content/work/the-traveller-and-vibrant-surfaces.md

 ![Another perspective is viewed when holding the space bar.](/assets/advance_topics04_mv.png)

-Check out the full project and video at mivuu.co
+Check out the full project and video at [mivuu.co](http://mivuu.co/).